Looking for the best ant traps in 2018?

 This is another product that is described as an ant bait station and essentially that's all it is – a feeding spot filled with a killing dose of poison.

 The oblong shaped flat plastic container has a small feeding hole at the top where the ants can access to feast and transport additional portions of the bait to their colony.
-The manufacturer states is it effective when used anywhere you find ants and actually has the words ‘guaranteed to work’ on the packaging, which is reassuring.
+The manufacturer states is it effective when used anywhere you find ants and actually has the words ‘guaranteed to work’ on the packaging, which is reassuring (although who knows?).

 Ants are finicky, you may need to try more than one type of ant trap and try other ant killing methods in order to kill off an infestation.

 There are several different kinds options designed to slowly kill off a complete colony of the insects.
-In my opinion, your best bet would be Enforcer EAMBS6 Ant Bait Trap for several reasons including:
+In our opinion, your best bet would be the trusty TERRO Liquid Ant Baits for several reasons including:

 - The ant trap is ready to use out of the package